Ong Boon Pang

 Ong Boon Pang (王文邦 (Wáng Wénbāng, Ông Bûn-pang); 1882 – 14 January 1940) was a Bruneian aristocrat, businessman, and Kapitan Cina who made important contributions to the Chinese community, especially in the areas of education and urban planning.
 He was dedicated to education, as evidenced by his efforts in establishing Chung Hwa Middle School, Bandar Seri Begawan, the country's first Chinese school.
 He organised the Overseas Chinese Mutual Help Association, serving as its president and providing support to local Chinese residents in their daily lives.

 Early life and education

-Ong Boon Pang was born in 1882 in Lieyu village, Kinmen County, Taiwan.
+Ong Boon Pang was born in 1882 in Lieyu village, Kinmen County, Qing Empire.
 At the age of eighteen, he left his hometown to seek a livelihood, first sailing to Singapore and then to Brunei the following year.
 At that time, Brunei was still undeveloped and sparsely populated, with a national population of fewer than 20,000, including only a few hundred Chinese residents.
 The capital city, Brunei Town, had just one street lined with scarce thatch-roofed shops, and the majority ethnic group, the Malays, lived in Kampong Ayer made up of wooden houses on stilts along the rivers.
 He started his small business from scratch, operating a wooden boat along the river to sell various goods.
 Over the years, he became a familiar face in the community, recognised as a Chinese merchant who provided essential groceries to local households.